Regular Expressions with grep

 Bracket expressions, carat preceding the bracket

-We saw in a previous section that the carat ^ key indicates the start of line; however, we learned above that it is used to return the inverse of a string.
+We saw in a previous section that the carat ^ key indicates the start of line.
+However, we learned above that it can be used to return the inverse of a string in special circumstances.
 To use the carat to signify the start of a line, the carat key must precede the opening bracket.
 For example, the following command matches any lines that start with the upper case letters within the range of N,O,P:

 Command: